Skip to content

 Insect Bites

 Bed bugs, notorious for their nocturnal feeding habits, can leave their unfortunate victims with incessantly itchy bites.
-These bites, resembling a series of small red welts, tend to appear in a row or cluster on areas of exposed skin, including the arms, legs, neck, or back.
+These bed bug bites, resembling a series of small red welts, tend to appear in a row or cluster on areas of exposed skin, including the arms, legs, neck, or back.

 Faecal Spots